survivejs/react-book/manuscript/09_linting_in_webpack.md

 In case the linting process fails, `npm` will give you a nasty looking `ELIFECYCLE` error.
 A good way to achieve a tidier output is to invoke `npm run lint --silent`.
 That will hide the `ELIFECYCLE` bit.
 You can define an alias for this purpose.
 At Unix you would do `alias run='npm run --silent'` and then `run <script>`.

-Alternatively you could pipe output to `true` like this:
+Alternatively, you could pipe output to `true` like this:

 **package.json**